 Financial institutions participate in the Swiss RTGS systems SIC and euroSIC through proprietary interfaces from software providers or through the SWIFT network.
 In cases of emergency, file transfer or data carriers can be used as an alternative solution.

 Participants must choose one of the following two access channels.

 The majority of payments are exchanged through the Messaging Gateway access channel.
 Communication takes place through the closed Finance IPNet network.
 Banks have the choice between interfaces offered by multiple software providers.
 This software can be operated either by the bank on its own or through a service bureau.
 These software providers also offer modules for additional services from SIX or even the connection to SWIFT.

 This is an access option for participants with small payment volumes who would like to use their existing SWIFT infrastructure for the RTGS connection.
-Conventional FIN messages (e.g. MT202) can be used until 16 November 2018.
-Communication takes place through the SWIFTNet, and the SWIFT FIN service will be used until 16 November 2018.
-As of 17 November 2018, all participants must use ISO 20022 and the SWIFT InterAct service will be used for communication.
+Communication takes place through the SWIFTNet using the SWIFT FIN and the SWIFT InterAct services.